Rofecoxib: Alzheimer's disease

 In 2000 and 2001, Merck conducted several studies of rofecoxib aimed at determining if the drug slowed the onset of Alzheimer's disease.
 Merck has placed great emphasis on these studies on the grounds that they are relatively large (almost 3000 patients) and compared rofecoxib to a placebo rather than to another pain reliever.
 These studies found an elevated death rate among rofecoxib patients, although the deaths were not generally heart-related.
-However, they did not find any elevated cardiovascular risk due to rofecoxib.
+However, they did not find any elevated cardiovascular risk from rofecoxib.
 Before 2004, Merck cited these studies as providing evidence, contrary to VIGOR, of rofecoxib's safety.

 APPROVe study

 In 2001, Merck commenced the APPROVe (Adenomatous Polyp PRevention On Vioxx) study, a three-year trial with the primary aim of evaluating the efficacy of rofecoxib for the prophylaxis of colorectal polyps.
-Celecoxib had already been approved for this indication, and it was hoped to add this to the indications for rofecoxib as well.
+Celecoxib had already been approved for this indication, and it was hoped to add this to the indications for rofecoxib, as well.
 An additional aim of the study was to further evaluate the cardiovascular safety of rofecoxib.

 The APPROVe study was terminated early when the preliminary data from the study showed an increased relative risk of adverse thrombotic cardiovascular events (including heart attack and stroke), beginning after 18 months of rofecoxib therapy.
 In patients taking rofecoxib, versus placebo, the relative risk of these events was 1.92 (rofecoxib 1.50 events vs placebo 0.78 events per 100 patient years).
 The results from the first 18 months of the APPROVe study did not show an increased relative risk of adverse cardiovascular events.
 Moreover, overall and cardiovascular mortality rates were similar between the rofecoxib and placebo populations.

 In summary, the APPROVe study suggested that long-term use of rofecoxib resulted in nearly twice the risk of suffering a heart attack or stroke compared to patients receiving a placebo.